SAVE THE DATE

 Former Commander, U.S. Special Operations Command (USSOCOM)

 General Bryan P. Fenton is a retired U.S. Army Four-Star General and career Special Forces officer.
-He served as the th Commander of U.S. Special Operations Command (USSOCOM), overseeing the global Special Operations of the U.S. Department of Defense, with command of , Army, Navy, Air Force, and Marine Special Operations personnel.
-A people-first leader, Bryan champions optimizing human performance through wellbeing initiatives across cognitive, physical, and behavioral health areas
+He served as the 13th Commander of U.S. Special Operations Command (USSOCOM), overseeing the global Special Operations of the U.S. Department of Defense, with command of 70,000 Army, Navy, Air Force, and Marine Special Operations personnel.
+A people-first leader, Bryan champions optimizing human performance through wellbeing initiatives across cognitive, physical, and behavioral health areas.

 Read More